ansible/ansible/docsite/rst/playbooks_intro.rst

        command: /sbin/setenforce 0

-The command and shell module care about return codes, so if you have a command whose successful exit code is not zero, you may wish to explicitely tell it that it should ignore the return code:
+The command and shell module care about return codes, so if you have a command whose successful exit code is not zero, you may wish to explicitly tell it that it should ignore the return code:

    tasks: